mvolkmann/blog/src/rust.md

 set -x PATH $PATH $HOME/.cargo/bin
 ```

-Verify installation by entering `rustc --version`
+Verify the installation by entering `rustc --version`
 which should output the version of the `rustc` command that is installed.

-Once installed, to update the version of all the Rust tools
+Once installed, to update the versions of all the Rust tools
 enter `rustup update`.

 ## Learning Resources